Cole Harden: 2013/2014 National Hunt season: novice hurdles

 In the summer of 2013, the gelding was bought privately by Jill & Robin Eynon.
 He was moved south to be trained by Warren Greatrex, a former jockey who operates from Fred Winter's former stable at Uplands in Lambourn.

 Cole Harden made his debut over hurdles at Fontwell Racecourse on 23 October 2013 when he started at odds of 4/1 and finished fourth behind Shantou Magic.
 In November at the same course he recorded his first win over obstacles when starting 9/4 favourite and winning by four lengths from Westaway.
 In January, Cole Harden followed up his previous success when winning a novice hurdle at Newbury Racecourse, beating Full Shift by eight lengths after leading from the start.
 On his next appearance Cole Harden finished second to Un Temps Pour Tout at Ascot Racecourse in February.
 In March Cole Harden was sent to the Cheltenham Festival for the first time and contested the Baring Bingham Novices' Hurdle over two miles and five furlongs.
 Starting a 40/1 outsider he led until the third last flight but faded in the closing stages and finished seventh behind Faugheen.
-On his final appearance of the season, Cole Harden was moved up in distance for the Sefton Novices' Hurdle at Aintree Racecourse in April and finished second of the eighteen runners, four lengths behind the Nicky Henderson-trained Beat That.
+On his final appearance of the season, Cole Harden was moved up in distance for the Sefton Novices' Hurdle at Aintree Racecourse in April.
+He finished second of the eighteen runners, four lengths behind the Nicky Henderson-trained Beat That.